A New Windows 10 Bug Is Messing up File Associations | Digital Trends

 Microsoft has had quite a bit of trouble in addressing Windows bugs recently, and it now looks like things aren’t getting easier for some consumers.
-In the latest set of headaches, a recent cumulative update for the Windows 10 April 2018 release has broken the file association settings with certain applications, reports How-To Geek.
+In the latest set of headaches, a recent cumulative update for the Windows 10 April 2018 release has broken the file association settings with certain applications, but a fix is coming soon.

+Microsoft documents this bug on the list of known issues for cumulative update KB4462919 and estimates a solution will be available in late November.
+As a workaround, it is recommended to try and set applications default again until a resolution is available.

-In testing, some third-party Windows 10 apps like Adobe Photoshop and Notepad++ no longer work as intended when users head into the Windows settings and go about choosing either program as the default for .txt files.
+In testing, some third-party Windows 10 apps like Adobe Photoshop and Notepad++ no longer work as intended when users go to setting to choose either program as the default for .txt files.
 Windows 10 will instead absurdly ignore a consumer’s app default settings for both programs and open the file in NotePad on its own.

 The same problem also applies when right-clicking on a .txt file and choosing “Open With” and “Always Use This App.” from the drop-down menu.
 Windows 10 will initially open it up in the correctly chosen app but will later forget the file association setting and default back to Notepad.